General Church News

 Living Earth Meditation – 9 a.m.
 Saturdays

-With the arrival of warmer weather, Living Earth Meditation has resumed weekly sessions at 9 a.m.
-Saturdays at 1400 Gary St. It is facilitated by Peter Holmes, Ph.D., Jared Belden, M.A., and Tricia Straub.
+Living Earth Meditation holds weekly sessions at 9 a.m.
+Saturdays at 1400 Gary St., facilitated by Peter Holmes, Ph.D., Jared Belden, M.A., and Tricia Straub.
 Sign up to attend by email.
 During cold weather months, the Living Earth Study Group meets on first and third Saturdays from 9 to 10:30 a.m. at Show-Me Dharma, 1600 West Broadway.
 It is facilitated by Peter Holmes, Ph.D. and Jared Belden, M.A.
 Sign up to attend by email.
 The meditation and study group programs are a joint project of UUCC, the Columbia Friends Meeting and Show-Me Dharma.

 Scheduled events coming soon